 Mode of instruction

 Attendance is compulsory for all sessions.
 Students must prepare well and contribute to in-class discussion.
-If a student cannot attend because of illness or misadventure, they should promptly inform the instructor.
-Students who are absent more than two sessions may be excluded from further participation and a failing grade for the course.
+If a student cannot attend due to illness or mishap, they should promptly inform the instructor.
+Students who are absent more than twice may be excluded from further participation in the sessions.
 Special circumstances are at the discretion of the Board of Examinators.

 Assessment and weighing